Createdd/Writing/2020/articles/mlApiCovid.md

 3. Setting up AWS
 4. Setting up Rapidapi

-You will find all my code open sourced on Github:
+You will find all my code open on Github:

 - https://github.com/Createdd/ml_api_covid

 You will find the end result here on Rapidapi:

 - https://rapidapi.com/Createdd/api/covid_new_cases_prediction

-If you found this article helpful let me know and/or buy the functionality on Rapidapi to show support.

 # Disclaimer